Frequently Asked Questions

 What if my merchandise has a defect?

-If you discover a manufacturing defect in your order, please call us immediately.
+If you discover a manufacturing defect in your order, please contact us immediately.
 We will ask you to email us a picture of the defective item and describe the nature of the defect.
 After reviewing that information, if we agree that your product does indeed have a manufacturing defect, we will ask you to package the item back in its original box and wait for a call tag.
 The defective item will be picked up and a new one will be shipped to you, at our expense.
 All defective merchandise must be reported to us no later than 10 days after the original invoice date.
+Please review our Returns & Warranties page for more information.

 How do I return one of your products?